-1 .
-EMPLOYMENT.
+1. EMPLOYMENT.
 The Company hereby agrees to employ Employee, and Employee hereby agrees to accept employment with the Company, upon the terms and conditions herein set forth.
-Employee's start date shall be on or about July 27, 2015, as determined by Employee.
+Employee's start date shall be February 22, 2016.

 2. DUTIES AND POWERS OF EMPLOYEE